-- ensure that effective controls are in place at all levels and to guarantee that any risks entered into are in line with accepted levels of risk tolerance;
+- ensure that effective controls are in place at all levels and to ensure that any entering into risks is in line with the risk appetite;

 - create the conditions for entering into and systematically managing risks in a deliberate, targeted and controlled manner;

 - make the best possible use of risk appetite, i.e. ensure that risks are only entered into if they offer suitable return potential.

 - Concentration risk

 Raiffeisen Switzerland has invested in other companies as part of strategic cooperation partnerships.
 Details are provided in the information on the balance sheet contained in Note 7.

 - Amounts due from banks